MohdArman123/MohdArman123/README.md

 ## 🔹 About Me
 - 🏆 **2+ years of experience** in **Full-Stack Development & AI/ML**
-- 🛠 Specializing in **React, Node.js, Python, FastApi, MongoDB, AWS, and AI-powered applications**
+- 🛠 Specializing in **Python, FastApi, MongoDB, AWS, React, Node.js, and AI-powered applications**
 - 🎯 Focused on **performance optimization, cloud solutions, and automation**
 - 👯 Open to **collaborations** on **exciting AI | web development projects | APIs**